NilFoundation/proof-market-toolchain/gitbook-docs/market/overview.md

 These are called derivative markets, as you do not own the underlying instrument but are just speculating on its price.

-`\=nil;` Proof Market belongs to the class of spot markets and is designed as a decentralized and distributed system.
+`=nil;` Proof Market belongs to the class of spot markets and is designed as a decentralized and distributed system.

 ## Circuits and statements

 Markets tend to arrive at a fair price through interactions between buyers and sellers.
-In the Proof Market, the object of trade are statements — circuits prepared for publishing on the market.
+In Proof Market, the object of trade are statements — circuits prepared for publishing on the market.
 Circuits are algebraic representations of an algorithm, created by the proof system and compiled with the zkLLVM compiler.
 For example, it can be MINA or Solana state-proofs.
-To publish a circuit to the Proof Market, you should prepare a statement and attach all additional metadata to it.
+To publish a circuit to Proof Market, you should build a statement by attaching all additional metadata to the circuit.
 See the [prepare statement](cmd-reference/statement.md/#prepare-statement) section for more information.

 {% hint style="info" %}
-To be traded on the Proof Market, the statements will require approval by `=nil;` Foundation.
+To be traded on Proof Market, the statements will require approval by `=nil;` Foundation.
 {% endhint %}

 ## Entities